Bhupendra-2201/MiniProject/README.md

-Test folder contains main class, launh it to run project.
+edu > test contains main class, launch it to run project.